enimatek-nl/go-netmd-lib/README.md

 ## todo
 The library has only been tested with my Sony NH600.

-Some functions (sending LP2/LP4 and title/group/parsing) are not implemented yet.
+Some functions (eg. groups parsing of titles) are not implemented yet.